brunopj1/Advent-Of-Code/README.md

-# Advent-Of-Code-2023
+# Advent-Of-Code

-These are my solutions for the [Advent of Code 2023](https://adventofcode.com/2023) challenge.
+These are my solutions for the [Advent of Code](https://adventofcode.com/) challenges.